Kyle Sandilands: Misogynistic comments

 During his controversial interview with A Current Affair in 2013, Kyle addressed being called a misogynist.
 "I've read that I'm a misogynist, I'm a women hater, I always attack women.
 It's simply not true.
 I'll say anything to anyone".
-Among other misogynistic comments over his career, the most notable was in 2022 involving TV personality and radio host Abbie Chatfield who called out Kyle and her fellow The Bachelor Australia alum Brittany Hockley for slut-shaming her on-air with comments relating to US rapper Yung Gravy appearing on her podcast It's a Lot.
+Among other misogynistic comments over his career, the most notable was in 2022 involving TV personality and radio host Abbie Chatfield, who called out Kyle and her fellow The Bachelor Australia alum Brittany Hockley for slut-shaming her on-air with comments relating to US rapper Yung Gravy appearing on her podcast It's a Lot.
 "Kyle is starting all this tone but [for Brittany] to go along with the tone because you have nothing more, sorry, nothing funny to say but like slut shame and say, I have no doubt you're going on a date with her ...
 Kyle, you have no idea about my sexual habits unless you listen to [my] podcast."
 She added, "It's high school weird sh*t and it's also like, encouraging women to pit themselves against each other."
 She continued "Give me sh*t, but don't make it at the expense of other people listening and other women listening.
 Do not perpetuate slut-shaming bullsh*t on the biggest radio show in the country."Chatfield noted that the KIISFM hosts must have an issue with her because she's "able to speak about sexuality in a way that isn't shameful."

+Political views

+Sandilands is a supporter of Donald Trump, he described Trump's victory over Kamala Harris in the 2024 election as a "win for everyone".

+Upon Sussan Ley's election as leader of the Liberal Party, Sandilands called her "a real powerhouse of a woman".
+He also said that he votes for the Liberal Party.

+As of 2026, Sandilands supports the One Nation political party.